umbraco/UmbracoDocs/umbraco-cloud/release-notes/README.md

 * **Dedicated for Starter and Standard plan** - You can now add a dedicated option for every Umbraco Cloud project plan to run on dedicated resources.
 * **Projects Dashboard Quick links** - When hovering an environment in the Projects Dashboard two links are shown for quick access to the backoffice and page, respectively.
 * **Other Umbraco Cloud Portal updates** - The Portal has been updated with a few other features and updates worth mentioning.
-These includes a quick invite for organization members, improved deployment messaging, region and dedicated info on the project information page, and a few fixes.
+These include a quick invite for organization members, improved deployment messaging, region, and dedicated information on the project information page, and a few fixes.

 ### [**September 2022 Release Notes**](2022-11-07-releasenotes.md)